ijayhub/eatup-website/README.md

 ## About The Project

-Tailwind css was used to create this project.
+Eat website is a website created to display meals.Tailwind css was used to create this project.

 **Features**
 ```